tanchuanxin/cz4045_assignment_1/README.md

 3. Click on "Cell Phones and Accessories"  >  "5-core (1,443,755 reviews)"
 4. A message might pop up that says the dataset is dangerous, but it is not.
 Click on it to proceed with the download
 5. Use and zip manager like 7zip, winzip to unzip the data into its raw .json file `Cell_Phones_and_Accessories_5.json`
-6. Upload it into the `Q3_folder` directory under this repository
+6. Upload it into the `Q3_folder` directory under this repository on Google Drive

 <b>Packages and Setup</b><br>